How badly has the Corruption Eradication Commission (KPK) been damaged by the recent conflict with…

-Indonesian police have attributed the 14 January terror attacks on Jakarta’s main thoroughfare to Bahrun Naim, an Indonesian affiliated with Islamic State in Iraq and Sham (ISIS), living in Raqqa, Syria.
+Indonesian police have attributed the 14 January terror attacks on Jakarta’s main thoroughfare to Bahrun Naim, an Indonesian affiliated with Islamic State of Iraq and the Levant (ISIL), living in Raqqa, Syria.

 In this special edition of Talking Indonesia, I explore these issues with Solahudin, a leading expert on jihadism in Indonesia and author of The Roots of Terrorism in Indonesia (translated by Dave McRae).